 How to Clean a Commercial Griddle

 If you already know how to clean a commercial grill, then it'll be even easier to learn how to care for a griddle.
-A majority of commercial griddles used in foodservice establishments are crafted with a stainless steel surface; however, there are many cooks who prefer using a chrome top griddle due to its greater heat retention qualities.
+A majority of commercial griddle plates used in foodservice establishments are crafted with a steel surface; however, there are many cooks who prefer using a chrome top griddle due to its greater heat retention qualities.
 It's important to note that chrome requires a slightly different cleaning routine than non-chromium surfaces, but they're still easy to clean, especially if you keep up with maintenance after every use.

 Cleaning Non-Chromium Surfaces

 1. Use a grill scraper after every use to remove excess grease and food.
 You can easily scrape debris into the griddle's waste drawer and empty it once you're finished.

 2. If the griddle is extremely soiled, use a griddle or grill brick while the surface is still warm to gently rub off caked-on grease and food.
-Make sure you rub in the direction of the grain so you don't ruin the stainless steel surface.
+Make sure you rub in the direction of the grain so you don't ruin the steel surface.

 3. At the end of every day, or sooner if needed, you should also empty, wash, and sanitize your waste drawer.
 Then, polish the front of the griddle with a clean cloth.